Bankruptcies on a weekly basis

 Job losses

-• Partnerships and other legal forms (Type3): 2 salaried employers
+Partnership and other legal forms: 2 salaried employers

-For the production of the weekly bankruptcy figures, Statbel uses one reference week.
-This reference week always runs from Monday to Sunday included.
-The annual results based on the reference week may therefore differ slightly from the annual figures, as the calendar year does not usually start on a Monday.
+Statbel uses a reference week to establish the weekly bankruptcy figures.
+This reference week always runs from Monday to Sunday.
+The annual results based on the reference week may therefore slightly differ from the annual figures because the calendar year does not generally begin on a Monday.

 Metadata